charleneleong-ai/crane_plus_v2_motion_planning/crane_plus_control/README.md

 Launch `control.launch` to:

 - Launch Gazebo simulation in tuning mode `tuning:=true` which sets up the [physics properties](http://gazebosim.org/tutorials?tut=modifying_world#PhysicsProperties) in the [tuning_world.world](../crane_plus_simulation/worlds/tuning_world.world) file to speed up realtime simulation
-- Launch moveit config with `robot execution:=true` to execute on Gazebo.
+- Launch Moveit config with `robot_execution:=true` to execute on Gazebo.
-- You can optionally set`gui:=false` to launch Gazebo without gui.
+- You can optionally set `gui:=false` to launch Gazebo without gui.
 - You can optionally set `rviz:=false` to launch Moveit without rviz.

 ```bash